 I offer guided meditations on my “Resilience & Grace” podcast.
-Subscribe wherever you listen (Apple, Spotify, etc.) and notice the positive effects.
+Subscribe wherever you listen (Apple, Spotify, Google podcast) and notice the positive effects.

 We know change is inevitable.
 Change is constant.
-How we respond to change is what helps us move from challenge to thriving.
+How we respond to change is what helps us move from surviving to thriving.